-Our pro forma, as adjusted net tangible book value (deficit) as of March 31, 2013 was approximately \$1.09 per share of our Class A common stock.
+Our pro forma, as adjusted net tangible book value (deficit) as of March 31, 2013 was approximately (\$12.2) million, or approximately \$1.09 per share of our Class A common stock.
 Pro forma, as adjusted net tangible book value per share represents the amount of total tangible assets less total liabilities, after giving effect to the reorganization and the distribution by Silvercrest L.P. to its pre-offering partners of some of its retained profits as of the date of the closing of this offering.

-After giving effect to the sale by us of 4,790,684 shares of Class A common stock in this offering at the assumed initial public offering price of \$13.00 per share (the midpoint of the price range set forth on the cover of this prospectus) after deducting assumed underwriting discounts and commissions and estimated offering expenses payable by us and the assumed exchange of all Class B units held by our principals that will be outstanding immediately after the reorganization for the corresponding number of shares of our Class A common stock, our pro forma as adjusted net tangible book value at March 31, 2013 was \$15.2 million, or \$1.35 per share of our Class A common stock.
-This represents an immediate increase in net tangible book value of \$2.44 per share to our existing stockholders and an immediate dilution of \$11.65 per share to the new investors purchasing shares in this offering.
+After giving effect to the sale by us of 4,790,684 shares of Class A common stock in this offering at the assumed initial public offering price of \$11.00 per share after deducting assumed underwriting discounts and commissions and estimated offering expenses payable by us and the assumed exchange of all Class B units held by our principals that will be outstanding immediately after the reorganization for the corresponding number of shares of our Class A common stock, our pro forma as adjusted net tangible book value at March 31, 2013 was \$9.9 million, or \$0.88 per share of our Class A common stock.
+This represents an immediate increase in net tangible book value of \$1.97 per share to our existing stockholders and an immediate dilution of \$10.12 per share to the new investors purchasing shares in this offering.
 The following table illustrates this per share dilution:

-A ssumed initial public offering price per share of Class A common stock \$13.00 Pro forma, as adjusted net tangible book value per share of Class A common stock at March 31, 2013 \$(1.09) Increase in pro forma, as adjusted net tangible book value per share of Class A common stock attributable to new investors \$ 2.44 Pro forma, as adjusted net tangible book value per share after this offering \$ 1.35 Dilution in pro forma, as adjusted net tangible book value per share of Class A common stock to new investors \$11.65
+Assumed initial public offering price per share of Class A common stock \$11.00 Pro forma, as adjusted net tangible book value per share of Class A common stock at March 31, 2013 \$(1.09) Increase in pro forma, as adjusted net tangible book value per share of Class A common stock attributable to new investors \$ 1.97 Pro forma, as adjusted net tangible book value per share after this offering \$ 0.88 Dilution in pro forma, as adjusted net tangible book value per share of Class A common stock to new investors \$10.12